Bungles and Osmond Range 2020

 • DAY 21

-Return to vehicle.
+Helicopter flight back to the airstrip.
 Drive back to Kununurra, arriving mid afternoon.

 *This itinerary is subject to change